Support Worker (St David’s House, Exeter)

 Pay, shifts and benefits for Support Workers

-We offer all Support Workers generous starting salary of £18,816, rising to £19,846 once you’ve completed all your in-house training.
+We offer all Support Workers generous starting salary of £18,816, rising to £19,846 (this works out at £9.00 rising to £9.50 per hour) once you’ve completed all your in-house training.
 We will also support and pay for you to achieve a recognised Level 3 qualification in Health and Social Care if you don’t already have one.
+This is a mandatory requirement for this role and must be completed within the first 2 years of employment.

 Benefits for Support Workers include 6 weeks of holiday for full time staff, pension scheme, life insurance, free eye appointments, time off for medical appointments and so much more.